slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 #### Project contributors

--   Capabilities
+Capabilities:

 -   Create builds on the build service.
 These are the attacker's controlled builds.
 -   Modify one or more controlled builds' external parameters.
 -   Modify one or more controlled builds' environments and run arbitrary code inside those environments.
 -   Read the target build's source repo.
 -   Fork the target build's source repo.
 -   Modify a fork of the target build's source repo and build from it.

 #### Project maintainer

--   Capabilities
+Capabilities:

 -   All listed under "low privilege".
 -   Create new builds under the target build's project or identity.
 -   Modify the target build's source repo and build from it.
 -   Modify the target build's configuration.

 #### Build service admin

--   Capabilities
+Capabilities:

 -   All listed under "low privilege" and "medium privilege".
 -   Run arbitrary code on the build service.
 -   Read and modify network traffic.
 -   Access the control plane's cryptographic secrets.
 -   Remotely access build executors (e.g. via SSH).

 TODO: List other high-privilege capabilities.
 TODO: Maybe differentiate between unilateral and non-unilateral privileges.